 The preference is to meet these requirements through official S-57 / S-63 ENC rather than unofficial ‘closed’ proprietary formats.
 There is a concern that use of a proprietary format creates a situation whereby the ship’s Pilot has a considerably different view of the navigation situation compared to the vessel’s Master, leading to ineffective Bridge Resource Management, confusion and increased safety risk.
 In contrast, use of S-57 / S-63 ENC allows for access and use of the same information by all parties.

-Navigation Purpose 6 Berthing ENC cells are produced to improve the navigation through areas restricted by depth (e.g navigation through narrow channels) or where increased bathymetric detail in the form of additional depth contours (e.g. every one metre) allow the safe transit of larger vessels (e.g. cruise ships access to offshore reefs, shorter routes through intricate waters etc).

-With advances in the processing of high-resolution bathymetry it’s now possible to automatically create sets of supplementary contours that can directly feed into the creation of berthing ENCs.
+With advances in the processing of high-resolution bathymetry it is now possible to automatically create sets of supplementary contours that can directly feed into the creation of high density bathymetry ENCs.
 This Annex will provide HOs with survey capture, processing and production guidance to enable the effective creation of HD ENCs.

 Definitions